 We’ve possibly left the most important tip to last.
 Storing your adhesive in the correct way is absolutely critical.

 All adhesives should be kept in a cool, dry place when not being used.
 Keeping it in a cupboard is the best option as it will be better protected from room temperature fluctuations.
-Adhesives should never be stored in the fridge, near any central heating or near your waxing trolley.
+Adhesives should never be stored in the fridge, near any central heating, near your waxing trolley or in your car.
+Even a small temperature change can affect how your adhesive works as it can cause condensation in the bottle which will cause the glue to start to cure.